For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 GERD is one of the most common gastrointestinal conditions.
 Up to 40% of Americans report intermittent GERD symptoms, with 10% to 20% of the US population reporting at least weekly symptoms.1 GERD symptoms can result in morbidity and decreased work productivity.
 The incidence of erosive esophagitis and Barrett esophagus increases with age, especially in Caucasian men over 50 years of age with symptoms for more than 10 years.3,4

 The precise etiology of GERD is difficult to determine in most patients.
 Increased intraabdominal pressure or decreased lower esophageal sphincter (LES) tone may allow gastric refluxate to enter the esophagus causing GERD symptoms in some patients.
-These ...
+These processes can be transient and are often due to ...